coderefinery/hpc-containers/content/first_build.rst

    Build a simple container on your cluster.
 You do not have to use the example above.
 Test the following:
    1. Start a terminal shell on the container and run a command such as ``date``
-   2. Test the `runscript` command that you have set.
+   2. Test the `runscript` part for the container above.
 How do you run it and what is the output?